mikkelbu/book-notes/2024/TheArtOfPostgreSQL.md

 * Page 220 - Is there missing a "in case" in "...the easiest way around this _____ you already committed the data previously"
 * Page 235 - Perhaps add "within a category" in "only publish with a title once ___ in the whole history of our publication system" to make it more explicit
+* Page 268 - "interested into points" => "interested in points"
+* Page 275 - Perhaps rephrase - "we only measure time spent by ran queries," => "we only measure time spent by executed queries,"
+* Page 279 - Perhaps rephrase - "you are interested into." => "you are interested in."
+* Page 299 - "by assigning them their uname as a nickname for now." this is not what the statement does.
+It sets it to 'Robin Goodfellow' which is not the uname.
+We update "nickname" to "uname" on page 300.
 * Page 378 - `\index{Operators!%}` looks like a LaTeX error.
 The same kind of error on 379.